marshallward/TiledSharp/README.rst

 * Ellipse
 * Tileset: TileOffset
 * Tileset: Terraintype, Terrain

-The following 0.9.0 features need to be implemented:

-* Image: format
+* Image: format and data (base64 embedded image) (*completely untested*)

-* Tileset.Tile: Current DS is a id-keyed dictionary.
-Maybe that is dumb.
+I am still in the process of testing most of these new features.

 The following new T# features have been added or changed:

 * TmxList elements now return their type, rather than ITmxElement
 * TmxObject.Width and Height are no longer nullable

-The following new T# features need to be added:
+The following new T# features may need to be added or redesigned:

+* Tileset.Tile: Current DS is a id-keyed dictionary.
+Maybe that is dumb.
 * TmxData object; generalization of data decoding to TmxLayer and TmxImage
 * cleaner ToString field output
-* Settle on a non-uint based HTML color storage (System.Drawing.Color?)
+* Settle on a non-uint based HTML color storage
+* Develop test cases and automated testing

 Notes